rbuckton/proposal-enum/README.md

 ## `const enum`

 TypeScript supports the concept of a `const enum` declaration, which is similar to a normal `enum` declaration except that enum values are inlined into their use sites.
-As this capability requires whole program knowledge, it is not a feature we intend to support in ECMAScript enums.
+Implementations are free to optimize as they see fit, and it's entirely reasonable that an implementation may eventually support similar inlining on a normal `enum` declaration.
+As the current `const enum` requires whole program knowlege and a type system, we believe it should remain a TypeScript-specific capability at this time.

 ## `Symbol` values